cncf/tag-security/assessments/projects/cni/self-assessment.md

 These case studies provide insights into how CNI is used in practice, emphasizing its role and effectiveness in Kubernetes networking and security.

 ## Related Projects/Vendors

-Reflect on times prospective users have asked about the differences between your project and projectX.
-Reviewers will have the same question.

 - **Kubernetes:** Utilizes CNI for container networking.
 - **Mesos:** Integrates CNI for networking solutions.